martbetz/martbetz.github.io/_posts/2026-05-08-click-and-done.md

 Name=Default profile

 ```
-Then it's just a case of making the file executable and rebooting.

 Given the logistics of my current health journey, I needed something to pass the time; as such, I 've created a few more right-click wonders (see if you can guess what each of them does):